madacol/silvius-backend/README.md

 KALDI_ROOT, clone and compile gst-kaldi-nnet2-online, and set the environment variable GST_PLUGIN_PATH to point at its src/ directory.
 Finally, run one master server and at least one worker.
-For more detailed instructions, see below.
+For more detailed instructions, see the INSTALL file.

 The built-in Tedlium example can be used as an uncustomized model.

-A customized model for silvius v1.0 is currently available here: http://voxhub.io/static/archive/silvius-tedlium-v1.0.tar.gz
+A customized model for silvius v1.0 is currently available here: http://voxhub.io/static/archive/silvius-tedlium-v1.0.tar.gz This will be downloaded by the silvius-tedlium-v1.0.sh script in models/.

 To build customized language models, clone silvius-kaldi and compile Kaldi normally.
 My only additions are new scripts in the egs/ directory, so you may